AkshayJadhav96/Messpdf/readme.md

-This is the mess menu pdf of College
+This is the mess menu pdf of College IITPKD.